“Too complex to fit into a musical drawer.”

 —Billboard

-Rolling Stone calls Block “Too complex to fit into a musical drawer.”
-Spin Magazine hails his work as “Engaging and promise-filled.”
-Billboard Magazine describes Block’s catalog as, “A witty, knowing collection of pop tracks.”
+Rolling Stone calls Block, “Too complex to fit into a musical drawer.”
+Spin Magazine hails him as “Engaging and promise-filled.”
+Billboard simply proclaims his work as, “A witty, knowing collection of pop tracks.”